Sheaves on weighted projective planes and modular forms

 Let $H$ be an affine algebraic group acting on a scheme $X$ and assume the stabilizers of the $\C$-points are reduced and finite.
 Then $\X = [X/H]$ is a DM stack \cite[Ex.~7.17]{Vis} and we refer to such stacks as quotient DM stacks.
-For later use, it is more convenient to work with the natural groupoid presentation of a quotient stack $[X/H]$ where $p_2$ (the source map of the groupoid) is projection to the first factor and $\tau$ (the target map of the groupoid) is the given action of $H$ on $X$ \cite[Sect.~7]{Vis}.
-We suppress notation of the other three (obvious) structure morphisms.
+For later use, it is more convenient to work with the \emph{groupoid presentation} \cite[Sect.~7]{Vis} of a quotient stack $[X/H]$ where $p_2$ (the source map of the groupoid) is projection to the first factor and $\tau$ (the target map of the groupoid) is the given action of $H$ on $X$.
+We suppress notation of the other three structure morphisms: composition, unit, inverse (see \cite[Sect.~7]{Vis} and reference therein).

-\begin{proposition} \cite[Ex.~7.21]{Vis} The category of quasi-coherent sheaves on a quotient DM stack $[X/H]$ is equivalent to the category of $H$-equivariant quasi-coherent sheaves on $X$. \end{proposition} We want to generalise this to the $G$-equivariant setting.
+\begin{proposition} \cite[Ex.~7.21]{Vis} The category of quasi-coherent sheaves on a quotient DM stack $[X/H]$ is equivalent to the category of $H$-equivariant quasi-coherent sheaves on $X$. \end{proposition} It is easy to generalise this to the $G$-equivariant setting.
 We start with the following lemma. \begin{lemma} Let $\X = [X/H]$ be a quotient DM stacks.
 Any $G$-action on $X$ commuting with $H$ induces a canonical $G$-action on $\X$. \end{lemma} \begin{proof} Let $\sigma: G\times X\to X$ be the $G$-action on $X$.
 The stack $G\times \X$ admits a groupoid presentation which is induced from the natural groupoid presentation of $\X$.